Poll tax: Canada

 The Chinese head tax was a fixed fee charged to each Chinese person entering Canada.
 The head tax was first levied after the Canadian parliament passed the Chinese Immigration Act of 1885 and was meant to discourage Chinese people from entering Canada after the completion of the Canadian Pacific Railway.
 The tax was abolished by the Chinese Immigration Act of 1923, which stopped all Chinese immigration except for business people, clergy, educators, students, and other categories.
-The 1923 act was revoked in 1947.
+The 1923 act was repealed in 1947.